nravinskaya/DevelopingDataProducts/README.md

 	- some form of input (widget: textbox, radio button, checkbox, ...)
 	- some operation on the ui input in sever.R
 	- some reactive output displayed as a result of server calculations
-	- enough documentation (should be at the Shiny website itself) I have to share:
+	- enough documentation (should be at the Shiny website itself)
-- the application link
-- my server.R and ui.R code on github

 My **Reproducible Pitch Presentation** must be:
 - done in Rstudio Presenter